alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftHN](https://github.com/Dimillian/SwiftHN) - A Hacker News reader in Swift.
 * [Swiflytics](https://github.com/aciidb0mb3r/Swiflytics) - Live Google Analytics.
 * [terminal](https://github.com/louisdh/terminal) - A sandboxed command line interface for iOS.
+* [Tiktok-Clone](https://github.com/dks333/Tiktok-Clone) - iOS Tiktok Clone built with Swift.
 * [TodayMind](https://github.com/cyanzhong/TodayMind) - Make Reminder Great Again.
+* [TriangleDraw](https://github.com/triangledraw/TriangleDraw-iOS) - TriangleDraw is brilliant for sketching logos.
+You can quickly create designs that can be used for branding on letterheads or on your website.
 * [Tropos](https://github.com/thoughtbot/Tropos) - Weather and Forecasts for Humans.
 * [TSWeChat](https://github.com/hilen/TSWeChat) - A WeChat alternative.
 Written in Swift.
 * [TVVLCPlayer](https://github.com/kodlian/TVVLCPlayer) - TVVLCPlayer lets you integrate easily a powerfull video player with playback control views to your tvOS apps. 📺